MaxCieplinski/Calculator/README.md

 # Issues
-If you have found any bug/s make sure to first check if they already hadn't been reported in `issues` and if not, fell free to note them down in `issues`
+If you have found any bug/s make sure to first check if they already hadn't been reported in `issues` and if not, feel free to note them down in `issues`

 # Contribution
 If you have any new ideas for new features or improvements feel free to note them down in pull requests